 Like what you're reading?
 Sign up for Today’s Organic Life newsletter for must-have tips sent to your inbox.

 4. Experiment with craft beer by adding it to any recipe (yes, any—don't be afraid).
 More and more, craft beers are being recognized as a unique culinary ingredient that can bring out hidden flavors and balance complex flavors.
 Little did you know that a craft beer could spice up a traditional recipe.
 For example, it can make pancakes and waffles fluffier when substituted for some of the milk in the recipe.

 5. Replace your spice rack with a six-pack.
 The quality ingredients in craft beer provide a built-in spice packet that infuses dishes with exciting flavors we might not be able to achieve otherwise.

 6. Leftover craft beer is great for quick, easy-to-make summer marinades for beef and pork.
 Samuel Adams Boston Lager's quality ingredients make it a great marinade that tenderizes meat while infusing it with flavor.
 A simple marinade recipe: Combine two bottles of Boston Lager, a pinch of sugar, and a pinch of salt.

 7. Use leftover beer for all your summer seafood dishes.
-Summer craft beers like Samuel Adams Summer Ale are excellent flavor catalysts for traditional seafood recipes, infusing fish, shrimp, clams, mussels, and lobster with notes of bright citrus and spicy pepper.
+Summer craft beers like Samuel Adams Summer Ale are excellent flavor catalysts for traditional seafood recipes, infusing fish, shrimp, clams, mussels, and lobster with notes of bright citrus and spicy pepper—check out the urban clambake recipe below.
 Summer beers make great salad dressings, as well.

 Try this Summer Ale Clambake created by Food Network’s Chef Michelle Ragussis: